-The bylaws are the rules and regulations of a Strata Corporation that determine the rules of conduct by which each owner in Evelyn must abide by.
+The bylaws are the rules and regulations of a Strata Corporation that determine the rules of conduct by which each owner in The Grove must abide by.
 After the first annual general meeting the owners may enact new, or vary the existing bylaws, provided that they satisfy the requirements of the Condominium Act in doing so.

 If there are bylaw violations, fines can be levied against the individual strata lots by the Strata Council.
-Please refer to the Disclosure Statement for the applicable bylaws for Evelyn.
+Please refer to the Disclosure Statement for the applicable bylaws for The Grove

-Condominium (Strata) Insurance
+Condominium (Strata) Insurance:

 Generally the insurance coverage provided by the insurer for the Strata Corporation will replace or repair items that are damaged and were included in the original specifications by the builder / developer.
-This will include such items as the building and its components, carpets or a dishwasher.

-Household or Contents Insurance
+Household or Contents Insurance:

-You need to have insurance coverage for your personal possessions (in your home and storage locker) and possibly any upgrades to your strata lot above and beyond the building standards.
+You need to have insurance coverage for your personal possessions and possibly any upgrades to your strata lot above and beyond the building standards.
 These are not covered under the Strata Corporations policy.

-NOTE we strongly recommend that you contact your agent or the Strata's agent (their name and number can be found in the first chapter) to clarify any questions about insurance and the coverage provided.
+\NOTE\ We strongly recommend that you contact your insurance agent or the Strata's insuranceagent (their name and number can be found on page 4) to clarify any questions about insurance and the coverage provided.